 2. Cats have super-powered hearing

-3. The ears are critical to your cat’s balance
+3. Cat ears are critical to your cat’s balance

 Deep inside your cat’s ears are three semicircular canals filled with fluid and lined with tiny hairs.
 The movement of the fluid over the hairs tells your cat’s brain which way she’s moving.
 Another body, the vestibule, transmits information about whether she’s right-side up, upside down, lying on her side, and so on.
 The semicircular canals and the vestibule are crucial to your cat’s “righting reflex,” which allows her to land on her feet (most of the time) if she falls.

-4. The ears serve as a mood barometer
+4. Cat’s ears serve as a mood barometer

 We’ve all seen aggravated cats with ears lowered and turned sideways, and furious or terrified cats with their ears laid flat against their head.
 But the position of her ears can indicate a whole array of emotions, ranging from happiness to curiosity to complete relaxation.